Chatroo

-Chatroo (چھاترون) is a small village and an administrative subdivision located in the Kishtwar district of the Indian Union Territory of Jammu and Kashmir.
+Chatroo is a small village and an administrative subdivision located in the Kishtwar district of the Indian Union Territory of Jammu and Kashmir.

 Geography

 Chatroo is situated in a mountainous region of the Kishtwar district, surrounded by dense forests, rivers, and valleys.
 Its geographic location places it in a remote area, with challenging terrain that affects accessibility, particularly during the winter months when heavy snowfall can cut off-road connections.

 Administration

 Chatroo serves as a subdivision within the Kishtwar district, meaning it has its own local administrative offices responsible for governance and service delivery.
 As part of the Union Territory of Jammu and Kashmir, it is under the jurisdiction of the Kishtwar district administration.

 Demographics

 The population of Chatroo primarily consists of ethnic groups native to Jammu and Kashmir, including mostly Gujjars and Bakarwals, who are known for their semi-nomadic, pastoral lifestyles.
 Local languages include Kashmiri, Urdu, and Kishtwari.